sourav2342/web-database-mongodb_6.0/README.md

 the link to the installation process:https://medium.com/@nischandra/install-mongodb-6-0-in-windows-11-2022-5d6d5e748323 resoures link:https://stackoverflow.com/questions/73081708/mongo-exe-not-installed-in-version-6-0-0/75774152#75774152

+RUNNING MONGODB:

+      mongod and mongosh are both components of MongoDB, but they serve different purposes:

+      mongod is the primary daemon process for the MongoDB server.
+It is responsible for managing the database's data files, handling client requests, and performing        other server-side operations.

+      mongosh is the MongoDB shell, which is a command-line interface for interacting with MongoDB.
+It provides a JavaScript interface for managing MongoDB databases,      collections, and documents.

+      //"It is important to run mongod before running mongosh because mongosh needs to connect to a running MongoDB server in order to interact with the database".
+The           mongod daemon process is responsible for managing the database's data files and handling client requests, so it needs to be running in order for mongosh to             connect to it.

+      When you start the mongod process, it creates a MongoDB server instance that listens for client connections on a default port (27017).
+Once the server is               running, you can connect to it using the mongosh shell or other MongoDB client tools.

+create DBs:

+    show dbs: gives list of databases by default at start there are three dbs. db:show current working db.
+    use [name_of_db]:
+     to create a new database cmd: use [name_of_db] // by using this cmd (mongosh shell) msongodb        tell that we have switched to database [nam__]. show dbs: doen't show db created unless some content is created in it.

 CRUD OPERATIONS:

-  to create a new database cmd: use [name_of_db] // by using this cmd (mongosh shell) msongodb tell that we have switched to database [nam__]. show db :is used to see the list of db's. type db: to find current working db.

   Collections
       MongoDB stores documents in collections.
 Collections are analogous to tables in relational           databases.

       Create a Collection
       If a collection does not exist, MongoDB creates the collection when you first store data for         that collection.

       db.myNewCollection2.insertOne( { x: 1 } )
       db.myNewCollection3.createIndex( { y: 1 } )

       Both the insertOne() and the createIndex() operations create their respective collection if          they do not already exist.
 Be sure that the collection name follows         MongoDB Naming         Restrictions.

       Explicit Creation
-      MongoDB provides the db.createCollection() method to explicitly create a collection with various options, such as setting the maximum size or the documentation validation rules.
+      MongoDB provides the db.createCollection() method to explicitly create a collection with             various options, such as setting the maximum size or the documentation
+      validation rules.
 If you are not specifying these options, you do not need to explicitly             create the collection since MongoDB creates new collections when you first store data for the collections.

       adding collection to database db.collection.insertOne({_id:1,value:45,price:"65"})